 The candidates are selected by the provider, the Sir Edmund Hillary Fellowship, contracted by Immigration New Zealand for the term of the pilot.
-The visa is one of a kind in the sense that it allows flexibility to work and live in New Zealand for its holders, while their ventures are being established and managed, and it is also a pathway to permanent residence.
+This visa is one of a kind in the sense that it allows flexibility to work and live in New Zealand for its holders, while they are establishing and managing their ventures.
+In addition, it also provides a pathway to permanent residence.

 The number of candidates that can be accepted is capped at 400 during the 4-year duration of the programme.